Pulivaal: Plot

-The film revolves around two men who are poles apart in their lifestyle:
+The film revolves around two men who are poles apart in their lifestyles.

 Initially, we see Kasi, a Madurai based youth who lives at Besant Nagar in Chennai with his colleague.
 He works in a supermarket and earns only 3500 per month.
-He is in love with Selvi, a young girl and also who works in the same supermarket as Kasi, and they always hangout together.
+He is in love with Selvi, a young girl who also works in the same supermarket, and they always hang out together.
 He has a close friend Chokkalingam.
-Valliappan, their manager always ill-treats Kasi even though he is very good natured.
+Valliappan, their manager always ill-treats Kasi even though he is very good-natured.

 Then, we get introduced to Karthik, a rich businessman who is in a relationship with his colleague Monica.
-Unknown to Monica, his fiancee Pavithra is in love with him.
-Karthik's phone contains a few sex videos with Monica, and it reaches Kasi during an argument between Karthik and Monica at a nearby highway motel, when she finds out that he is engaged to Pavithra.
+Unknown to Monica, his fiancee, Pavithra, is in love with him.
+Karthik's phone contains a few sex videos with Monica, and it reaches Kasi during an argument between Karthik and Monica at a nearby highway coffee shop when she finds out that he is engaged to Pavithra.

 Kasi hides Karthik’s phone and uses Karthik to solve his problems with Valliappan.
-When Selvi finds out that Karthik's phone is with Kasi, she tells him to give it back otherwise, she would not talk with him forever.
+When Selvi finds out that Karthik's phone is with Kasi, she tells him to give it back otherwise, she will not talk with him forever.
 Kasi repents and tells Karthik that he will return the phone very soon.
-When Kasi tells about his location to Karthik, the phone's battery was dead.
-Kasi gives the phone to his friend CD Chandran, a mobile shop owner to charge it.
-He finds the sex videos and uploads them in YouTube and exposes them without Kasi's knowledge.
-When Karthik sees it, he thinks that Kasi has uploaded it and Karthik decides to seek revenge.
-Monica tries to commit suicide thinking that Karthik exposed their affair to the world, and she gets hospitalized.
-Kasi learns from his another friend that the videos have been uploaded in YouTube when he gave the phone to charge and Karthik is believing he uploaded it, hence Karthik will kill him.
-Karthik finds Kasi in the supermarket, and a chase occurs between them.
-Karthik beats Kasi very badly, and Kasi retaliates Karthik in frustration.
-Both get heavily injured, and Kasi reveals that he was not the one who posted the videos in YouTube.
+When Kasi tells his location to Karthik, the phone's battery is dead.
+Kasi gives the phone to his friend, CD Chandran, a mobile shop owner to charge it.
+He finds the sex videos and uploads them on YouTube and exposes them without Kasi's knowledge.
+When Karthik sees it, he thinks that Kasi has uploaded it, and Karthik decides to seek revenge, by killing him.
+Monica tries to commit suicide thinking that Karthik exposed their affair to the world, and she gets hospitalised.
+Kasi learns from his other friend that the videos have been uploaded on YouTube when he gave the phone to charge and that Karthik believes he uploaded it, hence Karthik will kill him.
+Karthik follows Valliappan and finds Kasi in the supermarket, and a chase occurs between them.
+Karthik beats Kasi very badly, and Kasi retaliates in frustration.
+Both get heavily injured, and Kasi reveals that he didn't post the videos on YouTube.
 He goes to Chandran's shop with Karthik and they both thrash him to death.

 Karthik goes to the hospital to meet Monica, and they both reconcile.
 She gets discharged from the hospital, and Karthik takes care of her.
 Kasi comes to meet him with Selvi with some fruits and medicines.
-Karthik gives his phone to Kasi and tells to keep it, as a heart-touching sign of treating a poor person with respect and affection.
+Karthik gives his phone to Kasi and tells him to keep it, as a heart-touching sign of treating a poor person with respect and affection.